Small Grants Scheme

 - Proposals must align with the charitable aims of the Association and comply fully with the Instructions to Applicants.

-- The Association offers multiple awards each year, in honour of four donors, to fund palaeontological research, travel and fieldwork; these are integrated together as the Small Grants Scheme.
+- The Association offers multiple awards each year, in honour of three donors, to fund palaeontological research, travel and fieldwork; these are integrated together as the Small Grants Scheme.
 Applicants need not specify which award they are applying for as this will be decided by the committee following assessment of all proposals.

-- These grants are open to any member of the Association, although preference is given to students, early career researchers, and retired members.
+- These grants are open to any member of the Association, although preference is given to students, early career researchers, and advocational members.
 Those in one of these categories should indicate this on the application form.

 An ECR meets all the following criteria: